vaporwavie/blanktab/README.md

 ## But...
 That's it?

 Yep, just at it sounds.
 And no, it doesn't have any invisible ads or something that may warm your computer.
-And it's actually __really__ small packed (293 kb)
+And it's actually __really__ small packed (293 bytes)

 ## Can I make it better?